 What is the style you’re looking for?

 How is the shoe going to be used?

 Are you going to be using an orthosis in the shoe?

 When you get to the store and find the pair you like.
 You should start by putting them on and standing up as you walk ask yourself; Do I feel stable?
 Are these shoes giving me support?
 You should be looking to see if there are any wrinkles or if your foot is pushing the upper out over the sole of the shoe.

 Dress shoes for men should have at least a half an inch between the longest toe and the leather of the shoe.
 A simple finger test can tell you if you need to go up or down a size.
 The best thing I have found is to spend some time in the shoe.

 Your toes should have enough wiggle room in closed toed shoes and for High heels the toes should be lying flat next to each other.
 They should not be squashed uncomfortable together.

-Starting the day we receive your shoes, most cases take about week to have them ready to ship back to you. *Please check our hour of operation for any holiday closings that may effect the turn around time on your shoes.
+Starting the day, we receive your shoes; most cases take about week to have them ready to ship back to you. *Please check our hour of operation for any holiday closings that may affect the turnaround time on your shoes.